Myst Online: Uru Live: Development

 After completing Riven—the sequel to the bestselling Myst—in 1997, developer Rand Miller and his company, Cyan Worlds, began development of what would become Uru: Ages Beyond Myst.
 Initially, the game was to have been called Myst Online and have been a multiplayer-only title, but game publisher Ubisoft pushed for a single-player dimension.
-The online component, branding Uru Live, did not ship with Ages Beyond Myst; in 2004, Uru Live was suspended entirely.
+The online component, called Uru Live, did not ship with Ages Beyond Myst; in 2004, Uru Live was suspended entirely.
 In 2006, Cyan developed a stand-in for Uru Live, called Until Uru; this replacement was hosted by players in servers known as "shards", and did not have content updates or official support.

 GameTap

 On May 9, 2006, Cyan Worlds and GameTap announced at the Electronic Entertainment Expo that Myst Online: Uru Live would be returning in the holiday season of 2006.
 The GameTap version did not require any physical purchase: all the game content was downloaded through GameTap, which was subscribed to for a monthly fee.
 A major reason for the resurrection of the game was the fan support.
 According to GameTap's vice president of content Ricardo Sanchez, "One of the reasons [GameTap was] so attracted to Uru Live is that it had this persistent group that kept it alive during the dark days of it not being a product."
 Closed public beta testing of Myst Online: Uru Live began in August 2006.
 A period of semi-open beta testing lasted from December 12 to 18, 2006, with an open beta beginning on December 20.
 On January 18, 2007, it was announced that a Macintosh port of the game was being developed by TransGaming; a beta became available soon after.
 This coincided with the release of the first new Age, Eder Delin.
 GameTap brought Myst Online: Uru Live online in February 2007.
 On May 19, 2007, Myst Online made the move to episodic content releases, with each episode adding new Ages, puzzles, and a plot continuation.
 It was also released for Mac OS X, the first GameTap game for the platform.

 In February 2008, GameTap announced that Myst Online was canceled.
 Sanchez released a statement that "The decision was a very difficult one and was made for business reasons rather than due to any issues regarding the design and vision of the amazing world that Cyan Worlds and Rand Miller have brought to us.
 Despite the great Myst Online experience coming to a close, Cyan is still a very valued partner of GameTap, we are on excellent terms, and we look forward to continuing our relationship in the future."